jscdev909/SpiteAndMalice/README.md

 and 65535.
 This port will then be passed to the server script/executable on first run and stored in a config file.
 If running on a cloud host, a visible IPv4 address for the server will be required to play across the internet.

-After setting up a python virtual environment and installing pygame-ce (or simply running the single server executable from the releases page) and running the server script/executable, you will be presented with the following prompt:
+After setting up a python virtual environment, installing pygame-ce and running the server script (or simply running the all-in-one server executable from the releases page), you will be presented with the following prompt:

 <img width="995" height="21" alt="image" src="https://github.com/user-attachments/assets/0a324a69-b67d-4236-908c-dc529e1bb2c2" />